Murphy Oil (NYSE:MUR) Rating Increased to Sector Outperform at Scotiabank

-Murphy Oil (NYSE:MUR) was upgraded by research analysts at Scotiabank from a “sector perform” rating to a “sector outperform” rating in a research report issued to clients and investors on Thursday, Briefing.com reports.
-The brokerage presently has a $20.00 price objective on the oil and gas producer’s stock, up from their prior price objective of $16.00.
-Scotiabank’s target price indicates a potential upside of 15.27% from the stock’s previous close.
+Scotiabank upgraded shares of Murphy Oil (NYSE:MUR) from a sector perform rating to a sector outperform rating in a research report released on Thursday, Price Targets.com reports.
+Scotiabank currently has $20.00 price objective on the oil and gas producer’s stock, up from their previous price objective of $16.00.

-A number of other analysts have also recently commented on the company.
-Morgan Stanley lifted their price target on Murphy Oil from $14.00 to $20.00 and gave the stock an “equal weight” rating in a research report on Wednesday, March 17th.
-Credit Suisse Group decreased their target price on shares of Murphy Oil from $16.00 to $15.00 and set a “neutral” rating on the stock in a research note on Friday, January 29th.
-Finally, KeyCorp lifted their price target on shares of Murphy Oil from $16.00 to $17.00 and gave the company an “overweight” rating in a research report on Thursday, January 21st.
-Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and six have given a buy rating to the stock.
-Murphy Oil presently has an average rating of “Hold” and an average target price of $15.11.
+MUR has been the subject of several other research reports.
+Morgan Stanley increased their price objective on shares of Murphy Oil from $14.00 to $20.00 and gave the company an equal weight rating in a research report on Wednesday, March 17th.
+Credit Suisse Group lowered their target price on shares of Murphy Oil from $16.00 to $15.00 and set a neutral rating for the company in a report on Friday, January 29th.
+Finally, KeyCorp raised their target price on shares of Murphy Oil from $16.00 to $17.00 and gave the stock an overweight rating in a report on Thursday, January 21st.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and six have assigned a buy rating to the stock.
+Murphy Oil currently has an average rating of Hold and an average price target of $15.11.

 Murphy Oil Corporation operates as an oil and natural gas exploration and production company in the United States, Canada, and internationally.
 It explores for and produces crude oil, natural gas, and natural gas liquids.
 The company was formerly known as Murphy Corporation and changed its name to Murphy Oil Corporation in 1964.